-The European Union Structure of Earnings Survey was conducted in 2002 and 2006 in the 27 Member States of the European Union and 2 countries of the European Free Trade Association (EFTA) in accordance with Council Regulation n° 530/1999.
+The European Union Structure of Earnings Survey (SES) in accordance with Council Regulation n° 530/1999 is conducted in the 28 Member States of the European Union as well as candidate countries and countries of the European Free Trade Association (EFTA).

-The national statistical institutes are responsible for selecting the sample, preparing the questionnaires, conducting the survey and forwarding the results to Eurostat in accordance with the common coding scheme.
+The national statistical institutes are responsible for selecting the sample, preparing the questionnaires, conducting the survey and forwarding the results to Eurostat in accordance with the common coding scheme as stipulated by the implementing arrangements prepared by Eurostat.
 The data are centrally processed by Eurostat.

 The 4-yearly SES microdata sets are available for reference years 2002, 2006 and 2010.
 SES 1995 is also available for a limited set of EU Member States (IE-ES-FR-IT-LU-SE).

 - The SES anonymised microdata (scientific-use files) can be accessed via CD-ROMs.
 They contain SES 2002, 2006 and 2010 anonymised microdata from 24 EEA countries (BE-BG-CZ-DE-EE-EL-ES-FR-HR-IT-CY-LV-LT-LU-HU-NL-PL-PT-RO-SK-FI-SE-UK-NO).